sfos13/project/README.md

 - **Losing when a barrels hits** - When the barrels (or char 'O') are in the same place as Mario, the game automatically ends, and the player can try again.

-- **Losing when is face to face with Donkey Kong** - This feature is similiar to the previous, when Mario touches Donkey Kong, the player looses.
+- **Losing when is face to face with Donkey Kong** - This feature is similar to the previous, when Mario touches Donkey Kong, the player looses.

 **Screenshots of the Game**